CarolineDelva-GU/Topic_Modeling_on_Amazon_Reviews-/report.md

 Classic topic modeling, like LDA, represent documents through a "bag-of-words" approach.
 This framework models each document as a finite mix over latent topics, and then each topic is later on extracted and defined by a distribution over words [@blei2003lda].
 Although LDA is a foundational model, it is limited because, it disregards semantic relationships and the natural sequential order of words.
 This classic probabilistic approach will be the baseline model in our project.

-​
-Attempts were made to bridge LDA’s gap between the order of words and the semantic relationship by introducing methods such as LSA.
+​Attempts were made to bridge LDA’s gap between the order of words and the semantic relationship by introducing methods such as LSA.
 Where LDA would fall short because of its unreliability of simple keyword matching, LSA uses matrix decomposition to discover the latent structure that was disregarded by LDA in the term-document relationships [@deerwester1990lsa].
 The LSA model does this by using the Singular Value Decomposition (SVD) method.
 This matrix decomposition method is used on a term-document matrix that is usually derived from TF-IDF counts, it then  uncovers the underlying latent semantic structure in a reduced-dimensional space [@deerwester1990lsa].
 LSA’s ability to overcome issues such as synonymy, many ways to express a concept, and polysemy, words having multiple meanings, highlights why classical models may not be suited to interpret diverse and nuanced corpuses.

 Presently, there are modern contextual topic modeling approaches, such as BERTopic, this model addresses the challenges that were faced by LDA and LSA by completely moving away from the  word-frequency statistics method to instead using rich document embeddings based representations [@grootendorst2022bertopic].
 The BERTopic model is able to achieve this by using other pretrained language models like the baseline the Sentence-BERT.
 The language based transformer converts documents into rich dense embeddings.
 These embeddings from Sentence-Bert are then later used to uncover semantics, this is done through the encoding of semantic meaning.
 Additionally, BERTopic tops LDA and LSA, because it is able to use the encodings and generate natural clusters where, similar general ideas/themes are pulled together.
 These idea clusters (topics) are created in a reduced vector space, that is made by UMAP dimensionality reduction, and the clusters are formed through HDBSCAN.
 To incorporate semantic meaning and topic interpratation, the model uses a class based procedure (c-TF-IDF) that interprets topic descriptions as well as balances semantics with interpretability [@grootendorst2022bertopic].